AntonC9018/uniCourse_csharp/docs/en/concepts.md

 You can change the working directory by using the `cd` command.
 - To navigate to a subfolder named "A", you do `cd A`.
-- To return back to the parent directory, you do `cd ..`, double dot meaning "go back".
+- To return back to the parent directory, you do `cd ..`.
+  The double dot can be used multiple times and even accompanied with normal child directory names, for example `cd ../../A` would mean "go back, go back, go to directory A", so "go to directory A in the grandparent".
 - Finally, if you want to change the working directory to some **absolute path**, like `C:/Users/Anton/Documents/projects` or `D:/Downloads/movies`, you just type `cd` followed by that absolute path.
 - If you're trying to switch e.g. from disk `C` to disk `D`, you also need to input the disk name you're trying to switch to as a command `D:` and hit Enter.